When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What’s Different About Baby Detergent?

-So, if the ingredient list is the same, why do you need a separate laundry detergent for your baby?
-The short answer is: you don’t.
+So, do you really need a separate bottle for the baby?
+The short answer is: not necessarily, but the formulation matters.

 The 3 Keys to Making a Good Baby Laundry Detergent